 The balance between HDL and LDL cholesterol is disrupted when you have type 2 diabetes.
-People with type 2 diabetes tend to have higher LDL cholesterol and triglycerides levels that may damage blood vessels more easily, increasing the risk of atherosclerosis and heart attack.
+People with type 2 diabetes tend to have higher LDL cholesterol and triglyceride levels that may damage blood vessels more easily, increasing the risk of atherosclerosis and heart attack.

 When To See A Doctor

-Men over 20 years are recommended to get their cholesterol levels tested every 4 to 6 years.
+Men over 20 years old are recommended to get their cholesterol levels tested every 4 to 6 years.
 However, you should go for more frequent screening tests and visits to your doctor if:

 - Your cholesterol levels go back to borderline or high levels even after treatment.